Jaffer-sadiq/GitHub-Actions/Labfiles/intro-to-github.md

 4. **What are pull requests?**

-   - A pull request is the mechanism used to signal that the commits from one branch are ready to be merged into another branch.The team member submitting the pull request requests one or more reviewers to verify the code and approve the merge.
+   - A pull request is a mechanism used to signal that the commits from one branch are ready to be merged into another branch.The team member submitting the pull request requests one or more reviewers to verify the code and approve the merge.
 These reviewers have the opportunity to comment on changes, add their own, or use the pull request itself for further discussion.
 Once the changes have been approved (if approval is required), the pull request's source branch (the compare branch) is merged into the base branch.

      ![](../media/2-pull-request.png)